 Great grinding is the key to great coffee at home.
 And, if you can do it without breaking the bank, even better!

 In this OXO Brew Conical Burr Coffee Grinder review, we will detail everything you need to know about this electric grinder.
-After reading this, you will know for sure if it is the one for you.
+After reading, you will know for sure if it is the one for you.
+But, in short, it’s a good option for moderate coffee lovers looking for good (but not great) results on a budget.

 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.